byterubpay/byterub-site/_posts/2018-05-26-logs-for-the-Community-meeting-held-on-2018-05-26.md

 **\<rehrar>** So...stuff has happened in the community.
 **\<rehrar>** sgp usually has stuff prepared, but he's dead to us for the next day or so
 **\<rehrar>** and he asked me last night so I didn't have much time to prepare, I apologize.
-**\<xmrscott[m]>** Thanks to rehrar and pigeons our Taiga instance is upgraded to 3.3 This introduces two noteworthy features: being able to assign multiple members to a task and tasks having Due Dates to help priortize tasks.
+**\<btrscott[m]>** Thanks to rehrar and pigeons our Taiga instance is upgraded to 3.3 This introduces two noteworthy features: being able to assign multiple members to a task and tasks having Due Dates to help priortize tasks.
 Hopefully both should be useful to whatever workgroup(s) you find yourself in.
 More release notes can be found here: https://blog.taiga.io/taiga-picea-mariana-release-330.html
 **\<rehrar>** let's do it this way: "Have you done anything exciting recently for Moenro?"
 **\<cryptochangement>** *crickets*
 **\<cryptochangement>** endogenic and MyByteRub team has their dope MyByteRub app in pre-release